mazmarz/k8s-demo/README.md

  **Initial Setup:**

-  * Clone the git repository onto your local machine a log into the GCP platform.
+  * Clone the git repository onto your local machine.
   * Retrieve the json key file for the service account and place it into to the root directory
   * There script "runnit.py" is used to tie everything together.
 It acts a wrapper for vagrant, hence it accepts all the common vagrant arguments: *up, down, ssh, destroy*
   * Issue the command: *runnit up*.
 This should bring up the cluster and set up the load-balancer.
 The static IP will be printed to the screen (along with a lot of other information) and can be used to update an /etc/hosts file.